source4all/WMMovies/README.md

 Android app that utilizes TMDB API & Key ( Key is must due to TMDB policy changes)

+## Covered funtionality

+1. Fetch popular movies
+2. Live Search -  i.e. search as you type 3 or more letters.
+3. Detailed page - Added Fav buttom.
+4. Fav section displays all your favorites.

+Supports both portrait and landscape.

 ## Code structure

 MVVM - Based on Android Architecture Components ( Seperated Screens, ViewModels and Models)